It’s having its moment & it’s here to stay

 We’re glad you asked!
 A menstrual cup is a silicone sanitary product that you insert into your vagina to catch your period blood.
-They come in two different sizes: size A, which is recommended for women who’ve given birth or are over 30, and size B, which is for women who haven’t given birth or are under 30.
+They come in two different sizes: size A, which is for women who haven’t given birth or are under 30, and size B, which is recommended for women who’ve given birth or are over 30.
 Some brands might label them as size one and size two.

 They’re such an easy, simple way to reduce your carbon footprint – as one can last for years if you look after it properly.
 Once you start to love them, you may never have to buy a tampon or pad again!